Q+A (Australian talk show): History

+At the end of 2020, the show moved to Thursday nights, but moved back to Monday nights in 2023, after appointing Stan Grant as host from August 2022.

+In August 2023, during the show's "Garma Special", Q+A received its lowest ratings ever, with fewer than 84,000 metro viewers.
+In 2023 the show recovered to a median metro audience of 800,000, but remained one of the ABC's least-watched broadcasts.
+From 2024, the ABC cut the number of annual episodes from 40 to 24.
+Patricia Karvelas, who took over as a fill-in in 2023, was appointed as permanent host, with Eliza Harvey becoming executive producer.

+On 11 June 2025, the program was cancelled by the ABC after 18 years on air.

 Hosts

 In November 2019, the ABC announced that Hamish Macdonald would replace Jones as host from February 2020.
 Jones hosted his final episode of Q+A on Monday 9 December 2019, and the program was renamed Q+A from the first episode of 2020, hosted by Macdonald.
 In February 2021, Q+A moved back to its original timeslot of Thursday night at 8:30 pm.
 From its peak of over 600,000 viewers, the programme suffered a substantial reduction down to a record low of just above 200,000 viewers across the five major capital cities in April 2021.

 Macdonald resigned in July 2021, citing the overwhelming amount of personal abuse and trolling on social media, and then subsequently in person, that he suffered as a result of hosting the show as a reason for quitting.
 He returned to Network 10's current affairs and talk show The Project, after which Q+A was hosted by a rotating series of hosts until the end of the year.
 The three rotating hosts, Stan Grant, David Speers, and Virginia Trioli, were appointed to continue in an ongoing capacity through until July 2022.

-In July 2022, ABC announced that Stan Grant will permanently host the show from 1 August.
+In July 2022, the ABC announced that Stan Grant would permanently host the show from 1 August.
+In May 2023, Grant resigned from the show after “grotesque racist abuse, including threats to his safety”.
+The abuse followed an ABC panel discussion which preceded the coronation of Charles III, on which he was a guest.
+He said that he was disappointed by the lack of support by the ABC over the abuse.

+Patricia Karvelas took over as a fill-in and was appointed as permanent host in 2024.